 Branches of Oceanography

 The study of oceanology is divided into four branches:

-- Chemical oceanography and ocean chemistry: It is the study of the chemistry of the ocean.
-Whereas chemical oceanography is primarily occupied with the study and understanding of seawater properties and its changes, ocean chemistry focuses primarily on the geochemical cycles.
+- Ocean Chemistry: It is the study of the chemistry of the ocean.
+Whereas chemical oceanography is primarily occupied with the study and understanding of seawater properties and its changes, ocean chemistry focuses primarily on the biochemical cycles.